Logan Ryan: 2017 season

 Ryan was named the Titans' starting cornerback, opposite Adoree' Jackson, to begin the regular season.
-Ryan made his Titans' debut in the season-opener against the Oakland Raiders and recorded a tackle and forced a fumble during a 16–26 loss.
-Two weeks later, he earned a season-high six solo tackles and a season-high three pass deflections, as the Titans defeated the Seattle Seahawks 33–27.
+Ryan made his Titans debut in the season-opening 26–16 loss to the Raiders and recorded a tackle and forced a fumble.
+Two weeks later, Ryan had a season-high six solo tackles and a season-high three pass deflections, as the Titans defeated the Seahawks 33–27.

-Ryan finished his first season with the Titans with 62 tackles, a forced fumble, and 11 pass deflections.
+Ryan finished his first season with the Titans with 62 tackles, a forced fumble, and 11 pass deflections in 15 games and starts.

 The Titans finished second in the AFC South with a 9–7 record and qualified for the playoffs.
-In the Wild Card Round, the Titans played the Kansas City Chiefs.
-In a 22–21 road victory, Ryan had three solo tackles.
-In the Divisional Round against the New England Patriots, he had 12 tackles (10 solo) in the 35–14 road loss.
+In the Wild Card Round, the Titans played the Chiefs, where Ryan had three solo tackles during the narrow 22–21 road victory.
+During the Divisional Round against his former team, the Patriots, Ryan had 12 tackles (10 solo) in the 35–14 road loss.

 2018 season

 Ryan entered the 2018 season as a starting cornerback alongside Adoree' Jackson and former Patriots teammate Malcolm Butler.
-He started the first 14 games before suffering a broken fibula in a Week 15 17–0 road victory against the New York Giants.
-He was placed on injured reserve on December 18, 2018.
+He started the first 14 games of the season before suffering a broken fibula in a Week 15 17–0 road victory against the New York Giants.
+Ryan was placed on injured reserve on December 18.

-Ryan finished the season with 76 tackles, eight passes defensed, no interceptions, and a career-high four sacks, which led all defensive backs at the time of his injury.
+Ryan finished the 2018 season with 76 tackles, eight pass deflections, no interceptions, and a career-high four sacks.